The booming business district

 The Royal Garden of Light

-In winter, the Gardens of the Wilanów Palace will turn into a fabulous world, where visitors can feel like at a royal court.
-Thousands of colourful LEDs, a golden sleigh to get in, a visual and sound performance combined with a unique mapping on the facade of the palace and the illuminated Rose Garden.
+In winter, the gardens of the Wilanów Palace will turn into a fabulous world, where visitors can feel like at a royal court.
+The Royal Garden of Light means thousands of colourful LEDs, a golden sleigh to get in, a visual and sound performance combined with a unique mapping on the facade of the palace and the illuminated Rose Garden.
 It is an open-air exhibition that will delight both adults and children.
 You can’t miss it!

 Neon MuseumRead more